berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section01 First Day Instructions.md

-Before we can start on Lesson 0.1, please make sure you have completed our [First Day Instructions](https://docs.google.com/a/berkeley.edu/document/d/1a5tuY3VFxnsxkzu3mI99jghNXyPb_sWhqDf3PpYAR7s/edit?usp=sharing).
+## Before We Begin...

+Before we start Lesson 0.1, we'll have to get your lab account set up.
+You'll find the instructions [here](https://docs.google.com/a/berkeley.edu/document/d/1a5tuY3VFxnsxkzu3mI99jghNXyPb_sWhqDf3PpYAR7s/edit?usp=sharing).
+(If you're not currently taking CS 61AS, skip to Step 11.)

-Once you have finished, move on to the next section!
+Once you've finished, move on to the next section!